bluepeter/alphagroove/README.md

     percentFromEntry: 1.0
     # or use ATR-based stop loss with:
     # atrMultiplier: 1.5
+    useLlmProposedPrice: false # Set to true to use LLM-derived stop loss
   profitTarget:
     percentFromEntry: 2.0
     # or use ATR-based target with:
     # atrMultiplier: 3.0
+    useLlmProposedPrice: false # Set to true to use LLM-derived profit target
   trailingStop:
     activationPercent: 1.0 # activates after 1% favorable move
     trailPercent: 0.5 # trails by 0.5%